Using Moira in Your Own App

 };

-Both functions call the execute function which is implemented inside the Amiga class.
-This function is one of the most prominent, since it implements the emulator’s run loop.
-It is structures as follows:
+This function is one of the most prominent, since it contains the emulator’s run loop.
+It is structured as follows:

 void